yarinyc/Semantic-Similarity/README.md

     FP:
       1) glider, animation
-         It seems that some contexts of both words can share common words related to movement
+         It seems that some contexts of both words can share common features: flight-conj, flew-rcmod, dawn-nn, imagin-rcmod, etc.
       2) bomb, limitation
-         It seems that some contexts of both words can share common words related to the human body
+         It seems that some contexts of both words can share common features: militari-amod, concern-partmod, object-dobj, secret-amod, etc.
       3) mug, co-author
-         Unclear to us
+         It seems that some contexts of both words can share common features: and-amod, for-dep, object-dobj, write-rcmod, etc.

     TN:
       1) piano, airspace